 Oldest airport in the world: College Park, MarylandIn fact, the history of aviation also began in the United States.
 The Wright brothers founded the world's first airport in College Park, Maryland, in 1909.
-In 1911, the first civilian flight took place from there.
-To this day, the airport has been in operation without interruption.
-With only one runway of 2607 feet in length, it does not play a significant role in international air traffic.
+In 1911, the first civilian flight took off from there.
+The airport has been in operation without interruption to this day.
+With only one runway of 2,607 feet in length, it does not play a significant role in international air traffic.
 However, the aviation museum, which has been attached to the airport since 1981, has regularly attracted numerous aviation enthusiasts since its opening.
 Among other things, the museum has its own hangar with 10 historic airplanes and helicopters.

 Entering the USAThose wishing to enter the USA from abroad first have to overcome a few hurdles.
-Entry is possible either with a visa or the electronic entry permit "ESTA".
-The passport is not sufficient.
+Entry is possible either with a visa or the electronic entry permit "ESTA."
+A passport is not sufficient.
 While the visa must be applied for in advance, ESTA is much easier in theory.
-Once issued, it allows any number of entries of up to 90 days each over a period of 2 years.
-But the ESTA must also be issued in advance, otherwise already the airlines will refuse the departure in the home country.
+Once issued, it allows any number of entries for up to 90 days each over a period of two years.
+But the ESTA must also be issued in advance, otherwise the airlines will refuse the departure from the home country.

-The controls at US airports are known to take comparatively long and to be stricter than in many other countries.
+The controls at US airports are known to take comparatively long and are stricter than in many other countries.
 One of the reasons for this is that officials are given much more extensive discretionary powers.
-For example, the border official himself can decide to refuse or shorten a visa that has already been issued after all.
+For example, the border official can decide to refuse or shorten a visa that has already been issued.
 Questioning and searches of cell phones and laptops have been permitted at any time for years for security reasons.

-Particularly fast passage through the immigration counters is possible in Boston, Dallas, Denver, Pittsburgh, San Francisco and Washington.
+Particularly fast passage through the immigration counters is possible in Boston, Dallas, Denver, Pittsburgh, San Francisco and Washington D.C.
 Significantly more time should be allowed in Los Angeles, Miami and at JFK New York.